HCL-TECH-SOFTWARE/hcl-commerce-helmchart/hcl-commerce-vaultconsul-helmchart/stable/hcl-commerce-vaultconsul/README.md

 ```

 ## Upgrade the deployment
-When you need to update vault values, you can update configuration values in vaultData, and then re-deploy vault using a command similar to following
+When you need to update vault values, you can update configuration values in `vaultData`, and then re-deploy vault using a command similar to following
 ```
 helm upgrade my-vault ./hcl-commerce-vaultconsul -f my-values.yaml -n vault
 ```

+Note if you choose to enable `vaultLoadDataWithSecret` to load data, then you can use the following way to update vault values (You can ignore this if you are not using `vaultLoadDataWithSecret` to load data):
+1. Update the data secret and then delete the existed vault pod to force a restart to update the vault values.

 ## Uninstalling the Chart
 ```